readthedocs/ethicalads.io/content/pages/publisher-faq.md

 Traffic from Australia or New Zealand is typically right around this same range, while ads shown to users in the rest of the world usually bring in less.

+You can get an estimate from our [publisher revenue calculator]({filename}../pages/publisher-calculator.md).

 ## How can I be paid?

 Please read our full [Publisher Policy](/publisher-policy/#payouts) on payouts.